 Draft expense budget to attain strategic, organizational and program goals.
-It is important to break expenses into variable expenses, fixed expenses, incremental expenses and indirect expenses.
+It is important to break expenses into variable expenses, fixed expenses, incremental expenses, indirect and in-kind expenses.

-Develop draft income budget to identify expected income from funding sources, including any new activities.
+Develop draft income budget to identify expected income from funding sources, including any new activities or discontinued activities.

 Review draft budget to ensure it meets organizational and program goals.
 Distribute draft budget to the budget team to develop consensus and collect recommendations.
 Modify budget with budget team input to ensure everyone understands and approves the revised draft budget.